 Austrian labor market would benefit from greater worker mobility

-- In terms of qualifications, the alignment of supply and demand on the Austrian labor market has been stable since 2011
+- In terms of qualifications, the alignment of supply and demand on the Austrian labour market has been stable since 2011

-- The alignment of labor supply and demand between the federal states has deteriorated
+- The alignment of labour supply and demand between the federal states has deteriorated

 - To achieve an even distribution of job-seekers to job vacancies, around 30 percent of job-seekers would have to relocate to different federal states

 - An increase in mobility from east to west could compensate for the lack of qualification-related alignment in sub-segments such as tourism, retail and some business services

-The positive effects of economic recovery are now being felt distinctly on the Austrian labor market.
+The positive effects of economic recovery are now being felt distinctly on the Austrian labour market.
 From its peak of 9.2 percent at the start of 2016, the unemployment rate has fallen to a seasonally adjusted 8.6 percent in autumn 2017.
 While the number of job-seekers fell by almost 20,000 in this period, the number of job vacancies has increased sharply by around 24,000.

 This means that, on the Austrian employment market, there has been a disproportionately strong increase in job vacancies on the one hand, and a relatively slowly falling rate of unemployment on the other.
 For the first time since 1990, the number of job vacancies has increased faster than the number of job-seekers has fallen.
-In a new study, UniCredit Bank Austria economists are investigating the reasons behind this structural change, which represents an obvious deterioration in the alignment of labor supply and demand on the Austrian labor market.
+In a new study, UniCredit Bank Austria economists are investigating the reasons behind this structural change, which represents an obvious deterioration in the alignment of labour supply and demand on the Austrian labour market.